Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeA+A top-tier global interconnection point with extensive subsea cable landings.
+Global Connectivity GradeA+Top-tier global hub with extensive carrier diversity and subsea cable landings.

-Disaster RiskLow (Score: 23.04) – as of September 2025Low overall risk based on the FEMA National Risk Index.
+Disaster RiskLow (Score: 23.04) — as of September 2025Very low overall risk score from FEMA's National Risk Index.

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality With over 60 unique network providers, as of September 2025, the market offers exceptional choice.
-Businesses can connect with nearly any global or regional carrier from carrier-neutral facilities located in Manhattan, Secaucus (New Jersey), and surrounding areas.
+Carrier Density & Carrier Neutrality: With over 64 unique network providers, as of September 2025, the market offers exceptional choice.
+Carrier-neutral facilities in Manhattan, Secaucus (NJ), and surrounding areas provide access to this competitive ecosystem, ensuring resilient and cost-effective connectivity.

-Direct Cloud On-Ramps Direct, private connections to major cloud providers are readily available, with over 3 on-ramps enabling dedicated access to 4 cloud regions as of September 2025.
-Available providers include AWS, Google Cloud (GCP), and Microsoft Azure, ensuring low-latency hybrid cloud architectures.
+Direct Cloud On-Ramps: The region contains over 3 dedicated cloud on-ramps, enabling direct, private connections to major hyperscalers, as of September 2025.
+Available providers include AWS, Google Cloud (GCP), and Microsoft Azure, supporting hybrid cloud strategies across 4 cloud regions.

-Bare Metal Bare metal server options are widely available from numerous providers.
-Companies like ColoCrossing and phoenixNAP offer dedicated compute for workloads requiring maximum performance and security without a virtualization layer.
+Bare Metal: Bare metal server options are widely available from a variety of providers.
+Companies like ColoCrossing and Hivelocity offer dedicated server solutions for workloads requiring maximum performance and direct hardware control.

 Power Analysis

-Average Cost Of Power Industrial power costs in the New York market typically range from $0.07–$0.09/kWh, as of September 2025.
-This pricing is highly competitive for a global financial center and helps manage the operational expenses of high-density deployments.
-The state's energy mix includes significant contributions from natural gas (over 50%), nuclear, and hydroelectric power.
+Average Cost Of Power: Industrial power costs in New York range from approximately $0.07–$0.09/kWh (USD), as of September 2025.
+This pricing is competitive for a major global market, helping to manage the significant operational expenses of high-density compute.
+The state's power mix includes natural gas (52%), nuclear (22%), and renewables (26%).

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in the New York metro area provide low-latency connectivity directly to the financial heart of Wall Street, the media and advertising industries on Madison Avenue, and countless enterprise headquarters throughout the tri-state area.
-This proximity is essential for high-frequency trading, real-time ad bidding, and other speed-sensitive applications.
+Proximity To Key Business Districts: Data centers in the New York metro area provide low-latency connectivity to Wall Street's financial exchanges, Midtown Manhattan's media and enterprise headquarters, and a dense concentration of multinational corporations.
+This proximity is essential for financial trading, ad tech, and content delivery applications.

 Natural Disaster Risk

-New York has a low overall risk profile for natural disasters, with a FEMA National Risk Index score of 23.04 out of 100, as of September 2025.
-While the aggregate risk is low, operators should engineer facilities to mitigate specific, localized threats.
+New York has a low natural disaster risk profile for data center operations.
+Based on the FEMA National Risk Index, the state has a score of 23.04 out of 100, placing it in the "Very Low" risk category, as of September 2025.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business